UK

 Total: approx. 7-11.3 million yen

 Annual tuition fees can be expensive, but summer school allows you to experience life at a boarding school for as little as two weeks.
-It is an affordable overseas study option with low costs and no visa required (for Japanese nationals).
+It is an affordable study abroad option with low costs and no visa required (for Japanese nationals).

 タイトルとURLをコピーしました